 Vaida from FE7.
 The only thing that makes her less pretty than the rest of the female characters is the big scar on her face.

 Ho Yay: Most characters in the 7th game have their endings changed depending on wither or not they have an A support with certain characters of the opposite gender.
 Except this is also true of the Florina/Lyndis, Lucius/Raven, and Marcus/Merlinus, relationships which are all same gender pairings.
 In fact, Lucius, Raven, Marcus, and Merlinus ONLY have their endings changed with these pairings.
 Also, Legault likes to hit on Heath.
 He says he's kidding, but he also says he's a liar...
 And he also sorta hits on Lloyd.

 Iron Woobie: All three of the main lords in Blazing Sword.

 Lyn vows not to cry, but there are entirely justifiable reasons why she can't always keep to it, such as when speaking of her tribe's slaughter and reuniting with her grandfather.
 She's faced with bandits, improbable odds, and prejudice for her heritage throughout her quest, but never hesitates to press on.

 Eliwood is almost shattered by his father's dying in his arms and killing Ninian in her dragon form thanks to Nergal's trickery and Durandal.
 Almost.

-Love to Hate: For a character only appearing in several scenes in The Blazing Sword and being dead before The Sealed Sword, King Desmond's actions have sure earned him a lot of hatred.
+Love to Hate: For a character only appearing in several scenes in Blazing Sword and being dead before Binding Blade, King Desmond's actions have sure earned him a lot of hatred.
 Of course, being responsible for trying to murder your own son at least two times - out of pure jealousy - and indirectly turning him into a misanthropic tyrant as a result tends to do that kind of thing to a character's reputation.